Please use the links below to learn more about the Tobin Project.

 The Tobin Project includes graduate students in many of its events and activities and also organizes a Graduate Student Forum and Fellowship program and a Prospectus Development Workshop.
-For more information on this program, please see the "Graduate Students" section of the website.
+For more information on these programs, please see the "Graduate Students" section of the website.

 The Tobin Project does not offer research programming for undergraduate students, but encourages current or graduating students to consider part-time or full-time job opportunities or summer internships with the Tobin Project.
 Check the "Opportunities" page for current listings.

 Please visit our "Books & Papers" page for information regarding Tobin Project publications.
 To access existing publications:

 Preventing Regulatory Capture: Special Interest Influence and How to Limit It (Daniel Carpenter & David Moss, eds.)
 (Cambridge University Press, 2013) is available for purchase here.
 The introduction, conclusion, and afterword, as well as James Kwak's chapter on "cultural capture," are available for download here.

 Government & Markets: Toward a New Theory of Regulation (David Moss & Edward Balleisen, eds.)
 (Cambridge University Press, 2010) is available for purchase here.